 Oftentimes, business crises occur when the internal perception of an organization is different from its external brand image.
 If your business is presenting one image to the employees while showing third parties a completely different brand image, then a crisis is sure to ensue.
 After establishing your brand, it’s easy to forget that you still need to develop a robust brand image.
 After all, in the beginning, your focus is on strategic initiatives and fire fighting.

-At the moment, the historic perception of Facebook is out of sync with the story that it’s telling the world.
-This is largely due to the fact that employees have a completely different perception of Facebook as a brand.
-As a result, the employees are coming out with disturbing stories that challenge the brand image that Facebook is trying to build.
+At the moment, the historic perception of the more recent Meta is out of sync with the story that it’s telling the world.
+This is largely due to the fact that employees have a completely different perception of Meta as a brand.
+As a result, over the last two years, the employees have been coming out with disturbing stories that challenge the brand image that Meta is trying to build.

 As a brand, one of the best ways to create a robust brand image is to make sure your internal brand image aligns with the brand image you’re projecting to the world.
 Treating employees poorly can lead to them telling stories that ruin your reputation.
 On the other hand, making sure your employees benefit from the same brand values you’re championing to the public can ensure that the stories they’re telling align with your brand story.